Skip to main content

-Water dripping onto parquet floor: algae blocking the drain tray
+Water dripping onto parquet: algae blocking the drain tray

 Water dripped from the front of the wall unit onto the bedroom floor.
 A drip like this looks like a cracked drain tray and a major repair.
-But a front drip usually means the tray is overflowing, not split.
-So the question was what blocked the outlet.
+But a front drip usually means the tray is overflowing rather than split, so the question was what blocked the outlet.

 Case summary